jocephdelacruz/telegram-ai-scraper/README.md

 - **Real-time Monitoring**: Continuously monitors specified Telegram channels for new messages using asyncio
 - **Distributed Processing**: Uses Celery workers for parallel processing of AI analysis, notifications, and data storage
 - **Intelligent Message Filtering**: Country-specific keyword filtering with AI fallback for optimal performance and accuracy
+- **Multi-language Support**: Automatic language detection and translation to English for non-English messages
+- **Cost-effective Translation**: Smart heuristics to avoid unnecessary API calls for obviously English text
 - **Teams Integration**: Sends formatted alerts to Microsoft Teams channels for significant messages
-- **SharePoint Storage**: Automatically stores significant messages in SharePoint Excel files
+- **SharePoint Storage**: Automatically stores all messages (significant and trivial) in SharePoint Excel files with translation info
 - **Historical Scraping**: Can scrape and analyze past messages from channels
 - **Fault Tolerance**: Automatic task retries and error recovery with Celery
 - **Scalable Architecture**: Add more workers to handle increased message volume